10 Vegetables You Can Still Plant for a Late Harvest

 Radishes are one of the quickest veggies you can grow, making them perfect for a late-season planting.

-Many radish varieties mature in as little as 25–30 days, so sowing them in early or mid-September can easily yield a crop by October.
+Many radish varieties mature in as little as 25–30 days, so sowing them in early or mid-fall can easily yield a crop by the end of the season.

 They don’t mind the cooling weather, and they usually turn out crisper and milder in the cool temperatures of fall.
 Just harvest them before the ground freezes hard.